PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 Upgrading from agents to workers significantly enhances the experience of deploying flows.
 It simplifies the specification of each flow's infrastructure and runtime environment.

 A worker is the fusion of an [agent](/concepts/agents/) with an [infrastructure block](/concepts/infrastructure/).
-Like agents, they poll a work pool for submitted flow runs that are scheduled to start.
-Like infrastructure blocks, they are typed - they work with only one kind of infrastructure and they specify the configuration of that infrastructure.
+Like agents, workers poll a work pool for flow runs that are scheduled to start.
+Like infrastructure blocks, workers are typed - they work with only one kind of infrastructure and they specify the default configuration for jobs submitted to that infrastructure.

 Accordingly, workers are not a drop in replacement for agents. **Using workers requires deploying flows differently.** In particular, deploying a flow with an worker does not involve specifying an infrastructure block.
 Instead, infrastructure configuration is specified on the [work pool](/concepts/work-pools/) and passed to each worker that polls work from that pool.